mathworks/toolboxdesign/MEX.md

 ## Creating a MEX function from a single C++ source file
 <!-- RP: Recast this titles to be user centric.
 Answer the question "What goal does this section help the user achieve?" -->
 <!-- RP: let's focus on a single C++ / MEX scenario first (add), then have a closing section that talks about multiple single C++ file MEX functions. -->
-Suppose you have several C++ MEX source files, each implementing its own MEX gateway and not depending on an external library or other source files, you want to organize these files in a way that makes building, integrating and sharing the MEX functions easy.
-Since the C++ source files need not be distributed to the toolbox users, we recommend placing them outside the `toolbox` folder.
-Create a folder named `cpp` under the repository root.
-Within this folder, create a subfolder called `mexfunctions` and place the single source MEX functions source code within this folder.
+Suppose you have a C++ MEX source file.
+This file has got its own MEX gateway and doesn't depend on any external library or other source files.
+You want to organize this file in a way that makes building, integrating and sharing the MEX function easy.
+According the [Toolbox best practices](./README.md), MEX (C++) source files need not be distributed to the toolbox users, since they are not required to run the toolbox.
+So, here’s what we suggest: keep your MEX source file outside of the `toolbox` folder.
+You can do this by creating a folder called `cpp` at the `root` folder.
+Inside the `cpp` folder, make another folder named `mexfunctions`, and that’s where you’ll put your MEX function’s source code.

 <!-- RP: For clarity's sake, let's not get mixed up in add and subtract -- let's create something new, like multiply.

 Be able to say "We are going to create the invertMex function, which on Windows will be invertMex.mexw64." -->

-To illustrate this organization, we will use the arithmetic repository as an example.
-For demonstration purposes we will reimplement the internals of `add()` and `substruct()` using MEX functions.
-We have created two MEX source files: `addMex.cpp` and `substractMex.cpp`.
-The names of the C/C++ source files are chosen to match the  the MEX functions complied out of the source files.
-For example, on Windows platform, `addMex.cpp` would be complied to `addMex.mexw64` and `addMex` will be the name of the MEX function .
+Let’s walk through how this organization works with the arithmetic toolbox example.
+We implement a MATLAB function called `invertNumber()`, under the hood, this function uses the MEX functions `invertMex()`, which we compiled from `invertMex.cpp`.
+You’ll notice that we deliberately name the source file and the MEX function the same way.
+For example, on Windows, `invertMex.cpp` gets compiled into `invertMex.mexw64`, and `invertMex` will be the name of the MEX function.

-This naming convention gives us
+This naming convention is really helpful for a couple of reasons:

-*  makes it easy to associate each MEX function with its source code.
+* First, it makes it easy to match each MEX function to its source code.
-* the "Mex" suffix in the MEX function file name clearly indicates that the function is a MEX function rather than a standard MATLAB function.
+* Second, by adding the "Mex" suffix, it’s immediately clear that this is a MEX function—not a regular MATLAB function.

 The organization of the MEX source files for the arithmetic toolbox relative to the toolbox folder is shown below:
 <!-- RP: Follow the langauge of the best practice -->